maithithuyhau/Covid_DataAnalystPortfolioProject/README.md

 The COVID-19 pandemic has affected the world in unprecedented ways, with millions of cases and fatalities reported worldwide.
 The project aims to explore COVID-19 data using various data analysis techniques in SQL to identify trends, patterns, and insights.

 ## Data Source:
-The data used for this project was sourced from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
-The data contains daily updates of confirmed cases, deaths, and recoveries worldwide from January 22, 2020, to the present.
+The data used for this project was sourced from Our World in Data, which provides comprehensive data on COVID-19 deaths worldwide from January 2020 to the present.
+The data is updated regularly and can be downloaded in CSV format.

 ## Tools and Technologies Used: